Eddie Rosario Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Phillies pitching staff ranks fourth in the league.

-- The Phillies' 4.65 team ERA ranks 24th across all league pitching staffs.
+- The Phillies have a 4.58 team ERA that ranks 23rd across all MLB pitching staffs.

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (53 total, one per game).
+- The Phillies surrender the ninth-fewest home runs in baseball (54 total, one per game).

-- The Phillies will send Wheeler (3-4) to the mound to make his 11th start of the season.
-He is 3-4 with a 4.11 ERA and 64 strikeouts through 57 2/3 innings pitched.
+- Covey makes his first start of the season for the Phillies.

-- In his most recent appearance on Monday, the righty went six innings against the Arizona Diamondbacks, giving up three earned runs while surrendering eight hits.
+- The 31-year-old right-hander has appeared out of the bullpen two times this season.

 © 2023 Data Skrive.
 All rights reserved.